inference-labs-inc/omron-subnet/docs/competitions/README.md

 ## Overview

-This guide provides a deep technical dive into participating in competitions as a miner.
-Competitions are a mechanism for miners to submit optimized zero-knowledge circuits that prove neural network execution, with rewards based on circuit performance across multiple metrics.
+This guide offers a comprehensive technical overview of participating in competitions as a miner.
+Competitions serve as a mechanism for miners to submit optimized zero-knowledge circuits that prove the execution of neural networks, with rewards based on circuit performance across multiple metrics.

 ## Circuit Evaluation